Susan Blu: Life and career

-Susan Blu graduated from Stephens College in Columbia, Missouri.
+Blu graduated from Stephens College in Columbia, Missouri.
 Her voice roles include Nanny Smurf on The Smurfs, Judge J.B.
 McBride on BraveStarr, Jessica Wray, Futura and Belfry on Ghostbusters, Aimee Brightower on Galaxy High, Kim on Fangface, Hiccup on Little Clowns of Happytown, Lofty, Paradise, Buttons and other minor characters on My Little Pony, the character Transmutate in the episode of the same name of the series Beast Wars, and one of Petrie (Jeff Bennett)'s siblings in The Land Before Time XII: The Great Day of the Flyers (2006).
 She also played Princess PawPaw on Hanna-Barbera's Paw Paws, the Sphinx on Tiny Toon Adventures, and provided the voice of Sibella from the television movie Scooby Doo and the Ghoul School (1988).

 Blu has worked as a voice-director for the Ocean Group, a Canadian-based company most notable for providing the voice-actors for Viz Communications and Beast Wars series.
 She was the voice director for Beast Wars, a prequel (and sequel) of The Transformers, and the sequel, Beast Machines.
 She was the dialogue director on the Teenage Mutant Ninja Turtles 1987 TV series and was also the voice director on the Teenage Mutant Ninja Turtles 2003 TV series.
 She was the voice-director for Transformers: Animated and reprised her role of Arcee from The Transformers: The Movie and the original Transformers animated series.
 She also played the role of Vikki Grimm from the Army Men series.
 She is also the voice director and voice actor for The Magic School Bus.
-She worked as voice director for Transformers: Prime until Season 1, Episode 7, when the death of her partner Cynthia Songé forced her to turn the position over to Jamie Simone.
+She worked as voice director for Transformers: Prime until Season 1, Episode 11, when the death of her partner Cynthia Songé forced her to turn the position over to Jamie Simone.

 Blu's on-screen appearances include an appearance on the 1977 television series Three's Company, an appearance on the television series Knight Rider, and the role of Amanda Shepard in Friday the 13th Part VII: The New Blood (1988).

 Personal life

 Blu is openly lesbian.
-Blu's domestic partner, actress Cynthia Songé, died in Arroyo Grande, California, on May 19, 2010.
+Blu's domestic partner, actress Cynthia Songé, died after a brief illness in Arroyo Grande, California, on May 19, 2010.
 In 2013, Blu married Tania Themmen, sister of Paris Themmen.